Rahul Gandhi: Leader of the Opposition in Lok Sabha (2024–present)

-Following the 2024 general election, he was nominated as the leader of the opposition in Lok Sabha, reinforcing his role as a prominent figure within the party and the opposition landscape.
-In his first year in the role, he made 16 speeches in the 17th Lok Sabha, and pressured the government to conduct a nationwide caste census; this was adopted by the government in April 2025, as announced by the Union Railway Minister Ashwini Vaishnaw.
+Following the 2024 general election, he was appointed as the Leader of the Opposition in Lok Sabha, reinforcing his role as a prominent figure within the party and the opposition landscape.
+In his first year in the role, he made 16 speeches in the 18th Lok Sabha, and pressured the government to conduct a nationwide caste census; this was adopted by the government in April 2025, as announced by the Union Railway Minister Ashwini Vaishnaw.
 Gandhi welcomed the decision, calling it "the first step towards deep social reform".
+He supported the 2026 Delhi Jantar Mantar protests, being forcibly removed and detained by police during a demonstration on 21 July.

 2025 vote theft allegations

-In August 2025, Gandhi alleged irregularities in voter rolls and polling processes, referring to the issue as “vote chori” (“vote theft”), during a press conference on 7 August.
+In August 2025, Gandhi alleged irregularities in voter rolls and polling processes, referring to the issue as "vote chori" ("vote theft"), during a press conference on 7 August.
 He cited examples from constituencies including Mahadevapura in Karnataka and presented documents which he said showed duplicate and fraudulent voter entries.
 The Election Commission of India subsequently asked him to provide formal evidence supporting the claims or to withdraw them.
 Later in the month, Gandhi expanded the allegations to cover multiple parliamentary constituencies and took part in public demonstrations organised by the Indian National Congress on the issue.